WiserSolutions/quadro/docs/external_apis.md

 - All API calls default to JSON
 - It is assumed that the second argument for `post` and `put` is a JSON serializable object
-- For `put` and `delete` methods second argument is expected to be an object and is transformed to query string
+- For `get` and `delete` methods second argument is expected to be an object and is transformed to query string

 ## Known issues